Okenia elegans (Leuckart, 1828)

 - Elegans.
 From Latin “elegans”, delicious, reloaded, prodigious.

-This species has been reported from Norway, the British Isles (Picton & Morrow, 2016), the Bay of Biscay, the Iberian Peninsula (Strait of Gibraltar and Catalonia, Cervera et al. 2004) and the Mediterranean Sea (both in the Adriatic and Greek coasts).
-In the Catalan coasts it has only been observed in Cala Aiguablava (Begur) and in Blanes (both at Punta de Santa Anna and in the trawling location known as La Planassa).
+This species has been reported from Norway, the British Isles (Picton & Morrow, 2016), the Bay of Biscay, the Iberian Peninsula (Straits of Gibraltar and Catalonia, Cervera et al. 2004) and the Mediterranean Sea (both in the Adriatic and Greek coasts).
+In the Catalan coasts it has only been observed at Begur, Palamós and Blanes (both at Punta de Santa Anna and in the trawling location known as La Planassa).

 | : OBIS|